L4Re/l4re.org/src/use-cases/aws-ec2/index.rst

 The L4Re hypervisor and Fiasco microkernel require specific configurations to work on ``arm sbsa`` hardware.

-The options can be configured manually with standard configuraiton commands (assuming ``L4RE_OBJDIR`` and similar environment variables are set in the same fashion as building with GNU make)::
+The options can be configured manually with standard configuration commands (assuming ``L4RE_OBJDIR`` and similar environment variables are set in the same fashion as building with GNU make)::